Unstructured-IO/UNS-MCP/README.md

 Hint: `ctrl+c` out of the client first, then the server.
 Otherwise the server appears to hang.

 ## Add terminal access to minimal client
 We are going to use [@wonderwhy-er/desktop-commander](https://github.com/wonderwhy-er/DesktopCommanderMCP) to add terminal access to the minimal client.
 It is built on the MCP Filesystem Server.
-Be careful, as the server runs on the user's terminal and **has access to private files.**
+Be careful, as the client (also LLM) now **has access to private files.**

 Execute the following command to install the package:
 ```bash